 The other side to the question/concern over affordable housing is that some individuals might want to operate STRs to help make ends meet.
 In terms of STRs, staff wants to allow for the evolution of the sharing economy to occur, but firmly believes it should not negatively impact a community or an individual's quality of life or to a neighboring individual's often biggest investment: their home and property.
 Zoning regulations offer some certainty for home buyers and property owners.
-For example, when someone purchases a home on residentially zoned property, because transient occupancy is not permitted, there is a degree of confidence that, although it is possible that a property could be rented to different people every month and have high turnover, such a residential environment is not likely to occur, thus there is some certainty building.
+For example, when someone purchases a home on residentially zoned property, because transient occupancy is not permitted, there is a degree of confidence that, although it is possible that a property could be rented to different people every month and have high turnover, such a residential environment is not likely to occur, thus there is some certainty that residents of the neighborhood will be relatively permanent, which in turn offers stability and community building.
 When short term renting enters a neighborhood that was not expecting such an environment, community instability can be the outcome.
 Staff believes the way to manage this use is to allow STRs only by SUP.
 This option creates the opportunity to allow them in the City while also providing the occasion for the neighborhood to share their thoughts and to protect the ideals of their community.